Disruption in SNAP Benefits in North Carolina as the Federal Government Shutdown Continues

 The federal government shut down began on Oct.
 1, 2025, because Congress did not pass a budget for the new fiscal year.
 The administration has paused or reduced many federal programs, and more than a million federal workers have been furloughed or are working without pay.
 The longer the shutdown lasts, the more serious the impacts may become.

 NCDHHS is doing everything it can to reduce the impact on North Carolinians.
 The department understands the uncertainty can be very concerning for individuals and families who rely on these programs.
-We are committed to being transparent and will share the latest updates on the www.ncdhhs.gov/shutdown website.
+NCDHHS is committed to being transparent and will share the latest updates on the www.ncdhhs.gov/shutdown website.

 NCDHHS is providing the following guidance for people who depend on food and nutrition benefits: